m417z/ntdoc/descriptions/ntmapviewofsection.md

 ### InheritDisposition

-How to child processes inherid maped section.
+How do child processes inherit mapped section.
 See description of enumeration type `SECTION_INHERIT`.

 ### AllocationType